Multipacker/msdf-gen/README.md

 # MSDF-gen

-This project is meant as a reference implementation of MSDF generation, all code relevant for it can be found in `src/font/msdf.c` and `src/font/msdf.h`.
+This project is meant as a reference implementation of MSDF generation, all code relevant for it can be found in `src/font/font_msdf.c` and `src/font/font_msdf.h`.
 Any other primitives that are used can be found in `src/base`.
-The Windows backend was hacked together rather quickly, but will be improved later.

 MSDFs are generated using the direct multi-channel distance field construction method described in [Viktor Chlumskys master's thesis][thesis].
 I haven't